 * Family Thrift Store Assistant: Help sort donations at thrift stores.

-* Homeless Shelter: Assist clients with shelter upkeep and outreach programs.
+* Homeless Shelter: Assist clients in the program with shelter upkeep and outreach programs.

 * Social Service: Assist caseworkers with client interviews, data entry, food pantry management.

-* Disaster Response: Assist Salvation Army personnel with emergency food service, shelter management; free training.
+* Disaster Response: Assist Salvation Army personnel with emergency food service, shelter management; free training provided.